Dark matter in classically conformal theories: WIMP and supercooling: Phenomenology

-Another indirect probe for the WIMP scenario in the $m_s > m_h$ regime is the prompt decay of $s$, as shown in the right panel of Fig.~\ref{fig:DM_ex} (see Fig.~\ref{fig:zoom} for a detailed view).
+In the right panel of Fig.~\ref{fig:DM_ex} ($m_s > m_h$), both the WIMP and supercooled DM scenarios are allowed by current experimental limits, although WIMP masses below $\sim 2$ TeV are excluded by direct detection.
+Both DM scenarios can be efficiently probed via GWs from the FOPT, as in $m_s < m_h$ senario.
+Detectable signals fall within the sensitivity reach of future space-based interferometers such as LISA and BBO, as delineated by the blue and light-blue regions.
+Another probe for the WIMP scenario in the $m_s > m_h$ regime is the prompt decay of $s$, as shown in the right panel of Fig.~\ref{fig:DM_ex} (see Fig.~\ref{fig:zoom} for a detailed view).
 Current bounds are displayed as black contours, which combine LHC Run 2 constraints from Higgs signal strength measurements~\cite{ATLAS:2024fkg} ($36.1-139~\text{fb}^{-1}$) and BSM $s \to ZZ$ searches~\cite{CMS:2018amk} ($35.9~\text{fb}^{-1}$).
 Extrapolating these to the HL-LHC ($3000~\text{fb}^{-1}$) yields the purple contour, which offers significant coverage for $m_h \lesssim m_s \lesssim 2m_h$, with a notable dip near $m_s \sim 170$ GeV due to branching ratio suppression~\cite{Djouadi:2005gi}.
 Probing deeper into the parameter space requires a future 10 TeV muon collider ($\mu$C), where vector boson fusion (VBF) production of $s$ can reach sensitivities down to $\theta \sim 10^{-2}$.
 The reach varies across decay channels, reflecting the dominant branching fractions of $s$: $s \to b\bar{b}$ (light green) and $s \to VV$ (orange) offer significantly broader coverage than $s \to hh$ (red).
 For a detailed phenomenological analysis of these VBF processes at the $\mu$C, see Ref.~\cite{Liu:2024fly}.